openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Receiving parties shall ensure the integrity and authenticity of the issued assertions in order to prevent identity spoofing.

 Receiving parties shall ensure the confidentiality of all end-user data exchanged between the protocol parties using suitable methods at transport or application layer.

+## End-user authentication

+Secure identification of end-users not only depends on the identity verification at the OP but also on the strength of the user authentication at the OP.
+Combining a strong identification with weak authentication creates a false impression of security while being open to attacks.
+For example if an OP uses a simple PIN login, an attacker could guess the PIN of another user and identify himself as the other user at an RP with a high identity assurance level.
+To prevent this kind of attack, RPs should request the OP to authenticate the user at a reasonable level, typically using multi-factor authentication, when requesting verified end-user claims.
+OpenID Connect supports this by way of the `acr_values` request parameter.

 # Implementation and interoperability {#Interoperability}